SmoothCloudServices/SmoothCloud/README.md

 The quality of minecraft clouds.

-> We want to create something new in the Minecraft cloud scene.
+We want to create something new in the Minecraft cloud scene.
+We want to be powerful, efficient and resource-saving.

-> [!CAUTION]
+> [!WARNING]
 > Do not use the cloud yet, as it is still at an early stage of development.

 ## Goals